GriffithUniLibrary/research-data-management/content/2- Starting your RDM plan.md

  If you have any question around personal or sensitive data check our guides and [workshops](https://app.secure.griffith.edu.au/events/event/69861?REF=75560D41C47413CD32816D481B2E1812A06971F292927472A5D100000002) on working with this type of data.

-As you analyse and interpret your data, document and explain how this process was done.
-This is essential and adds authority to your research outputs as they are able to be verified and reproduced.
+As you analyse and interpret your data, document and explain how these processes were done.
+This is essential and adds authority to your research outputs as they are able to be independantly verified and reproduced.

-As with any research, you must cite your sources, this includes existing datasets, tools or code sets used in the analysis.
+As with any research, you must cite your sources.
+This requirement includes existing datasets, tools or code sets used in the analysis.